coolhango/Eclipse/README.md

 ---

-# 🎵 **Boring for Mac** 🎵
+# 🎵 **Eclipse for Mac** 🎵

-**Boring.** A sleek, interactive bar that brings music controls and animations right to your macOS interface.
+**Eclipse.** A sleek, interactive bar that brings music controls and animations right to your macOS interface.
 Experience your music in a whole new way.
 Whether you're working or relaxing, Boring tunes in every way possible!

 ## 🚀 **Features**